Alcohol education: College

-History in Australia
+Australia

 In Australia teenage alcohol use is a growing problem; in 2011 74% of Australian students aged between 12 and 17 had tried alcohol in the past year, and in 2010 a study showed that 31% of 16- to 17-year-old students had consumed more than 20 standard drinks in one session.
 Every year, 5,500 people in Australia die, and around 157,000 are hospitalised from directly drinking alcohol.
 400 more lives are lost from alcohol-related assaults.
 It is costing the country around $36 billion annually.
 The Australian Government has set up various organisations and campaigns to try to tackle the rise in teenage drinking, reduce the number of deaths and injuries that occur, as well as inform people of the adverse effects that can result from binge drinking.

 Government organizations

-DrinkWise Australia

 DrinkWise Australia is the most prominent organization in Australia aimed at educating the public on alcohol use, mainly focused on teenagers.
 Their campaign urging school leavers to drink responsibly (titled "How to Drink Properly") is believed to have been successful.
 One in three 18- to 24-year-olds who saw the campaign said they reduced their drinking on a night out, and just over half of young adults said the campaign helped them discuss their drinking habits.
 The campaign won a Silver Spike award at the 2014 Spike Asia awards.

 Current methods in schools for educating about alcohol include: